Indications

 Take ELIQUIS exactly as prescribed

-Take ELIQUIS twice every day with or without food.
-If you have difficulty swallowing the tablet whole, talk to your doctor about other ways to take ELIQUIS.
-Do not change your dose or stop taking ELIQUIS unless your doctor tells you to.
+Take ELIQUIS twice every day.
+If you have difficulty swallowing the tablet whole, talk to your healthcare provider about other ways to take ELIQUIS.
+Do not change your dose or stop taking ELIQUIS unless your healthcare provider tells you to.

 If you miss a dose

-If you miss a dose of ELIQUIS, take it as soon as you remember.
-Do not take more than one dose of ELIQUIS at the same time to make up for a missed dose.
+If you miss a dose of ELIQUIS, take it as soon as you remember on the same day.
+Do not take 2 doses of ELIQUIS at the same time to make up for a missed dose.
+Return to your usual dosing schedule the next day.

 Keep your prescription filled

 Do not run out of ELIQUIS.
 Refill your prescription before you run out.
-Your doctor will decide how long you should take ELIQUIS.
-Don’t change your dose or stop taking ELIQUIS without first talking with your doctor.
-Stopping ELIQUIS increases your risk of having a stroke if you are taking ELIQUIS for atrial fibrillation not caused by a heart valve problem.
+Your healthcare provider will decide how long you should take ELIQUIS.
+Don’t change your dose or stop taking ELIQUIS unless your healthcare provider tells you to.
+If you stop taking ELIQUIS, you may have increased risk of forming a clot in your blood.

-If you take too much ELIQUIS, call your doctor or go to the nearest hospital emergency room right away.
+If you take too much ELIQUIS, call your healthcare provider or go to the nearest hospital emergency room right away.

-Call your doctor or healthcare professional right away if you fall or injure yourself, especially if you hit your head.
-Your doctor or healthcare professional may need to examine you.
+Call your healthcare provider right away if you fall or injure yourself, especially if you hit your head.
+Your healthcare provider may need to check you.

 To learn more, see What you should know before taking ELIQUIS.

-CALL YOUR DOCTOR OR GET MEDICAL HELP RIGHT AWAY IF YOU HAVE ANY OF THESE SIGNS OR SYMPTOMS OF BLEEDING WHEN TAKING ELIQUIS:
+CALL YOUR HEALTHCARE PROVIDER OR GET MEDICAL HELP RIGHT AWAY IF YOU HAVE ANY OF THESE SIGNS OR SYMPTOMS OF BLEEDING WHEN TAKING ELIQUIS:

 While taking ELIQUIS, you may bruise more easily and it may take longer than usual for any bleeding to stop.

-If you’re taking ELIQUIS following an initial 6 months of DVT/PE treatment to reduce the risk of recurrence, your dosage will be different.
-Your doctor or healthcare provider will determine what dose is right for you.
+If you’re an adult taking ELIQUIS following an initial 6 months of DVT/PE treatment to reduce the risk of recurrence, your dosage will be different.
+Your healthcare provider will determine what dose is right for you.
 You can learn about this dosage by clicking the “Download Now” button below.

-For either dose, make sure you follow your doctor’s instructions when taking ELIQUIS.
+For either dose, make sure you follow your healthcare provider's instructions when taking ELIQUIS.

 Treating DVT/PE